basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 #### Exodus 💰🔒
 A user-friendly cryptocurrency wallet, supporting a wide range of assets, exchange features, and portfolio management.
 *   Install with `brew install --cask exodus`

-#### File Up 📁⬆️
-A lightweight and easy-to-use file uploader for macOS, enabling quick sharing of files via drag-and-drop functionality.
-*   Install with `brew install --cask file-up`

 #### f.lux 🌞🌛
 A screen color temperature adjustment tool, reducing eye strain and promoting healthy sleep patterns by adapting your display to the time of day.